Erebot/Erebot/docs/src/Prerequisites.rst

 additional extensions (see the list of required `PHP dependencies`_ for more information).

-As of this writing, Erebot is known to work on PHP versions ranging from PHP 5.2.1 up to PHP 5.4.0RC1.
-Also, Erebot should run correctly on both Windows (XP or later) and Linux (most distros).
+As of this writing, Erebot is known to work on all PHP versions since PHP 5.2.1.
+Also, Erebot should run correctly on both Windows (XP or later) and most Linux distributions.
-The code is tested using an automated process on both Windows XP (32 bits) and Linux Debian Stable (64 bits), as reflected by our `Continuous Integration server`_.
+The code is tested using an automated process on several operating systems, as reflected by our `Continuous Integration server`_.

 ..  contents:: Table of Contents
     :local: